january1073/portfolio/google/google_cloud_cybersecurity/capstone/README.md

 ![findings_by_resource](https://github.com/january1073/training/blob/main/google/google_cloud_cybersecurity/capstone/2_findings_resource.png)

 ### Remediation
-After I have taken the necessary response and remediation actions in Google Cloud to tackle all major vulnerabilities, the SCC displayed the following findings:
+After I have taken the necessary response and remediation actions in Google Cloud to tackle the major vulnerabilities, the SCC displayed only low-severity findings:

 #### By category